int-brain-lab/atlas/README.md

 4. Run `python gradient.py`.
 This script should create:

-    - `regions/isocortex/gradient.npy` (a 3D vector field with the laplacian's gradient)
+    - `regions/isocortex/gradient.npy` (a 3D vector field with the gradient to Laplace's equation's solution)

 5. Run `python streamlines.py`.
 This script should create: